 The completion of the merger is conditioned on and subject to the prior approval of the Federal Communications Commission with respect to the transfer of certain FCC licenses.
-Infinity filed the required FCC short-form applications on or about [.], 2000 and expects that the FCC will approve the applications approximately 30 to 45 days from the filing date.
+The FCC has granted all such approvals.

 Listing on the New York Stock Exchange of Viacom's Class B Common Stock to Be Issued in the Merger